stridecolossus/JOVE/docs/blog/part-2-triangle/rendering.md

 }
 ```

-Note the use of `@Qualifier` which disambiguates the work queue to be injected by _name_ (since there is more than one queue).
+Note the use of `@Qualifier` which disambiguates the work queue to be injected by _name_ (since there are multiple queue instances).

 The following bean allocates a command buffer and records the rendering sequence (based on the pseudo-code from the introduction):